 Emma studied mat-work Pilates in 2005 and reformer in 2007.
 Since then she has completed her Pilates equipment certification with the APPI, participated in the Xtend Barre course, qualified as a Core Fitness Roller while travelling and working around Australia in 2012 and since returning to London has continued her development in Traditional Pilates and Dynamic Reformer courses.

-Emma believes that the combination of hands on physiotherapy and Pilates rehabilitation can restore correct muscle balance and movement patterns to reduce pain faster, improve posture and have a longer lasting recovery.
-Emma feels her own experience of pain and years of teaching has helped her to view every client individually and to re-educate their bodies and minds in a way they can utilise for life.
+Emma believes that the combination of Physiotherapy and Pilates rehabilitation can restore correct muscle balance and movement patterns to reduce pain faster, improve posture, decrease fear and have a lasting recovery.
+Emma feels her own experience of pain and years of teaching movement has helped her to view every client individually and to re-educate their bodies and minds in a way they can utilise for life.
+Her aim is to educate everyone to trust in their strong bodies with logical movement and progressive strengthening to calm the mind and enjoy the body.

 Bsc (Physiotherapy) Hons